 WPS research group members share 2016 Mitchell Center award

 Members of WPS received an award for an “outstanding contribution toward the development of a solution by a research team” from the Sen. George J. Mitchell Center.
 The award recognizes contributions to the NEST – Safe Beaches and Shellfish Areas project by Sam Roy and Brett Gerard.

-Reds Wolman Stream Dedication: The Baltimore Sun recently published an article about M.G.
+Reds Wolman Stream Dedication: The Baltimore Sun recently published an Article about M.G.
 “Reds” Wolman and the effort to rename a portion of stream in Maryland after him.
-WPS is working with colleagues from Maryland and the U.S. Board on Geographic Names for the tribute.
-Here’s a video about Reds, a WPS mentor, The Meanderer.

 “Job Well Done” to Caroline Carrigan who wrapped up her summer research project focused on coastal watershed erosion with the Sea Fellows program at the Darling Marine Center.
-Caroline presented a poster, Surface Flow Patterns and Process in Coastal Maine Settings.
-She used information from that course to link rainfall, runoff and erosion using a mix of hydrologic modeling, field sampling and sediment transport calculations.
 Way to go Caroline!

-McLaughlin, R. 2015.
 Two contrasting views of stream sediment sources.
-Environmental Connection (publication of the International Erosion Control Assn.), Vol. 9, Issue 3, pp. 8-9.
+McGlaughlin 2015.
+Environmental Connection (International Erosion Control Assn.), Vol. 9, Issue 3, pp. 8-9.

 The Future of Dams: new $6 million NSF grant.
 University of Maine News (8/10/15)

 Student Research Spotlight: Looking for Warning Signs Beneath the Surface, Sen. George J. Mitchell Center News (2/18/15)